Orginally Written by Kartik Mittal

 What You'll Study in a Bachelor's in Digital Business

-A Bachelor's in Digital Business curriculum is built around business and technology.
-You'll develop expertise in:
+The Digital Business curriculum is built around the intersection of business strategy and technology:

 Where Digital Business Graduates Work